 We pre-specified three models with increasing covariate control, following the modelling protocol of the ELAPSE study (Brunekreef et al., 2021; Chen et al., 2021; Hvidtfeldtet al., 2021a, Liu et al.,2021).
 Since administrative data were analyzed separately, we used maximal adjustment per cohort rather than a joint model with few common covariates.
 The first model (Model 1) included age (as time axis) and sex (as strata).
 The second model (Model 2) further adjusted for the available individual-level variables per administrative cohort (Table 1), hence it slightly differed per cohort.
 The third model (Model 3 - main model) extended Model 2 to include various area-level socio-economic status (SES) variables at both regional and small area level (Table 1).
 Given that associations between air pollution, lifestyle characteristics and health outcomes are affected by SES (Fairburnet al., 2019; Samoli et al., 2019), but also in order to compensate for the lack of detailed individual-level data, we included multiple variables at both the regional and small area spatial scale to reduce the potential confounding.
 The definition of the region and small area differed per cohort.
 We subtracted the regional level values from the small area variable before inclusion in the models.
 For the city-wide cohort of Rome, no regional covariates were considered.
 A robust variance estimator was applied in all models to account for clustered observations at small area level.
 Participants with missing information for the main model’s covariates were excluded from all analyses.

 To assess the robustness of our results, Model 3 was further adjusted for PM2.5 total mass or NO2.
 PM2.5 is independently associated with natural mortality and may obscure associations with individual components.
+What is more, PM2.5 mass adjusts for the effects of the rest components except the one under study (Mostofsky et al., 2012).
 NO2 represents traffic exhaust emissions and may be considered as confounder especially when examining the associations with the traffic non-exhaust components i.e. Cu, Fe and Zn.

 In the second stage, cohort-specific estimates were pooled by a univariate random-effects meta-analysis using the restricted maximum-likelihood estimator for the between-cohorts’ variance (Veroniki et al.,2016).
 Heterogeneity between cohort-specific estimates was assessed by the Cochran’s Q test and the I2 statistic (Higgins & Thompson, 2002).